ninjaaron/replacing-bash-scripting-with-python/README.rst

 processes and connecting their inputs and outputs, as well as certain kinds of file management tasks, the shell should still be the first candidate.
 A good example might be setting up a server.
-I keep config files for my shell environment in GIT (like any sane person), and I use ``sh`` for all the setup.
+I keep config files for my shell environment in Git (like any sane person), and I use ``sh`` for all the setup.
 That's fine.
 In fact, it's great.
+Running some commands and symlinking files is a usecase that fits perfectly to the strengths of the shell.

 I also have shell scripts for automating certain parts of my build, testing and publishing workflow for my programming, and I will probably